What performing opportunities do you offer?

 Are students encouraged and supported in their efforts to create new works?

-Students are encouraged to find their own voice creatively and in the style or technique of their choice, and, they are offered many opportunities to have their works produced.
+Students are encouraged to find their own voice creatively and in the style or technique of their choice.
+Students benefit from many opportunities to have their works produced.

 Is there an annual student concert?

 Three concerts of student choreography are produced annually.
 Second semester choreography students present a concert in the spring.
 Any student who has completed two semesters of choreography is eligible to choreograph for the fall concert.
 Each fall, graduating seniors in the BA program present a senior project in the form of performance or choreography.
 All majors are eligible to perform in these concerts, including freshmen.
 Each spring, seniors in the BFA program present the Senior Portfolio concert wherein they are evaluated in performance and/or choreography.

 What opportunities are available to work back stage?